mikaelsundell/dctl/README.md

 #### ACES scene-linear and calibration curves

-To account for the effects of age and the use of ECN-2 chemicals, developer time and temperature calibration curves are applied with ideal Cineon values to convert the inverted negative into Cineon color values.
+To account for the effects of film stock and the use of various ECN-2 chemicals, developer time and temperature, camera and lightbox - calibration curves are applied to match ideal Cineon code values to convert the negative into a positive.
 In this example, photoscanning was used along with rawtoaces to convert the camera RAW data to scene-linear ACES, starting with as much information as possible.
 However, because the science is not exact, manual tweaking using density scaling and calibration curves is needed depending on the setup.

 ![MS-LogC3-Invert.dctl figure](resources/MS-LogC3-Invert_calibration.png "MS-Cineon-Invert.dctl")